simonakom/movie-actor-api-postgreeDB/README.md

-# CRUD API for movies and actors!
+# Movies and Actors Management API with PostgreSQL

 ## Welcome!

-This application is built using Express and Node.js.
-It provides REST CRUD API for managing movies and actors.
-All data is stored in memory, meaning it will be lost when the application restarts.
+This project is a Node.js and Express REST API for managing actors and movies, with data persistence using PostgreSQL.

 ## Task

-- Create REST api with Express and Js For Movie and Actor management.
-- The API should store data in memory.
-- Actor can be involved in just a single movie.
-- Actor can have FirstName, LastName and DateOfBirth.
--  Date of birth cannot be in future.
--  Movie can have title, creationDate and a single actor associated.
-Actor Id has to be supplied.
-- When creating movie, if actor id is not supplied, 400 has to be returned.
-If Actor does not exist, 404 must be returned.
-- Create CRUD for Movies and Actors.
+- Use already developed application - <a href="https://github.com/simonakom/movie-actor-api"> API for managing movies and actors</a> with local data storage, and replace in memory storage to use PostgreSQL local database.
-- Test with postman
+- Test with Postman

 ## Prerequisites